 A highlight of any Guatemala itinerary, Tikal is not to be missed.
 It is close to the border with Belize, so could easily be combined with a visit to Belize.
 I highly recommend spending the night in a hammock at Tikal if you have the time, or arrange a day tour from Flores.
 Wander through the jungle like Indiana Jones and climb up the pyramids to watch the sunrise or sunset for an extra special experience.

 For some, Semuc Champey is unmissable, but if you are short on time, the 12-hour journey to Semuc from Flores or Antigua is a long detour.
 Shuttles leave from Antigua or Flores first thing in the morning to reach Lanquín in the evening, and you can then take an onward shuttle to Antigua or Flores which leave at 6am in the morning.
-You will need to spend at least two nights in Lanquín in order to visit Semuc Champey.
-The limestone lakes are stunning though, and a hike up to the viewpoint is worth the effort!
+You will need to spend at least two nights in Lanquín in order to visit Semuc Champey, check out this post with details of the best hostels in Semuc Champey.
+The limestone lakes at Semuc are stunning, and a hike up to the viewpoint is worth the effort!

 Most tourists tend to avoid spending any time in Guatemala City, simply passing through on the way to prettier, safe destinations.
 However, if you do have a couple of days to spare then Guatemala City has some wonderful museums and great restaurants to try.
 A free hop-on, hop-off bus will take you around the main sights.